liu-purnomo/finance-web/README.md

 - **User Authentication**: Register and log in securely.
 - **Wallet Management**: Manage multiple wallets with individual balances and currencies.
 - **Transaction Tracking**: Record income and expenses for detailed financial analysis.
-- **Budget Goals**: Create and track budgets by category and timeframe.
+- **Budget Goals**: Create and track budgets by category and time frame.
 - **Saving Goals**: Set and monitor saving targets to achieve your financial aspirations.

 ## API Integration